Exclamation mark: Languages

-The exclamation mark is common to languages using the Latin alphabet, although usage varies slightly between languages.
+The exclamation mark is mainly used in languages that use the Latin alphabet, although usage slightly varies.
 It has also been adopted in languages written in other scripts, such as languages written with Cyrillic or Arabic scripts, Chinese characters, and Devanagari.

 English

 A sentence ending in an exclamation mark may represent an exclamation or an interjection (such as "Wow!", "Boo!"), or an imperative ("Stop!"), or may indicate astonishment or surprise: "They were the footprints of a gigantic hound!"
 Exclamation marks are occasionally placed mid-sentence with a function similar to a comma, for dramatic effect, although this usage is obsolete: "On the walk, oh! there was a frightful noise."

 Informally, exclamation marks may be repeated for additional emphasis ("That's great!!!"), but this practice is generally considered unacceptable in formal prose.

 The exclamation mark is sometimes used in conjunction with the question mark.
-This can be in protest or astonishment ("Out of all places, the squatter-camp?!"); a few writers replace this with a single, nonstandard punctuation mark, the interrobang, which is the combination of a question mark and an exclamation mark.
+This can be in protest or astonishment ("Out of all places, the squatter-camp?!"); a few writers replace this with a single, unconventional punctuation mark, the interrobang, which is the combination of a question mark and an exclamation mark.

 Overly frequent use of the exclamation mark is generally considered poor writing, as it distracts the reader and decreases the mark's significance.

-Some authors, most notably Tom Wolfe, are known for unashamedly liberal use of the exclamation mark.
-In comic books, the very frequent use of exclamation mark is common—see Comics, below.
+Some authors, most notably Tom Wolfe, are known for their unashamedly liberal use of the exclamation mark.
+In comic books, the very frequent use of exclamation marks is common—see Comics, below.

-For information on the use of spaces after an exclamation mark, see the discussion of spacing after a full stop.
+For information on the use of spaces after an exclamation mark, see the discussion of spacing after a period.

 Several studies have shown that women use exclamation marks more than men do.
 One study suggests that, in addition to other uses, exclamation marks may also function as markers of friendly interaction, for example, by making "Hi!" or "Good luck!" seem friendlier than simply "Hi." or "Good luck." (with periods).
 However, use of exclamation marks in contexts that are not unambiguously positive can be misinterpreted as indicating hostility.

 In English writing and often subtitles, a (!) symbol (an exclamation mark within parentheses) implies that a character has made an obviously sarcastic comment e.g.: "Ooh, a sarcasm detector.
 That's a really useful invention(!)"
-It also is used to indicate surprise at one's own experience or statement.
+It is also used to indicate surprise at one's own experience or statement.

 French

-In French, as well as marking exclamations or indicating astonishment, the exclamation mark is also commonly used to mark orders or requests: Viens ici !
+In French, as well as marking exclamations or indicating astonishment, the exclamation mark is commonly used to mark orders or requests: Viens ici !
 (English: 'Come here!').
 When available, a 'narrow no-break space' (espace fine insécable) is used between the last word and the exclamation mark in European French.
 If not, a regular non-breaking space (espace insécable) is currently used.
 In Canadian French, either no space is used or a small space (espace fine insécable) is inserted if available.
 One can also combine an exclamation mark with a question mark at the end of a sentence where appropriate.